Obomkpa: History

-Obomkpa community was founded by Anagba some centuries ago and situated within the geographical coordinates of 6°24′55″N 6°29′29″E/6.41528°N 6.49139°E which consist of the following major Quarters namely; Ogbe-Obi, Ogbe-Onei and Ukpatu respectively.
+Obomkpa community was founded by Anagbanogidi some centuries ago and situated within the geographical coordinates of 6°24′55″N 6°29′29″E/6.41528°N 6.49139°E which consist of the following major Quarters namely; Ogbe-Obi, Ogbe-Onei and Ukpatu respectively.
 It is one of the communities that make up the Umu-Ezechima clan.

+Anagbanogidi who migrated from the ancient city of Bini became the first Obi {paramount ruler} of Obomkpa.

 At present, Obomkpa is an important community in the Aniocha North Local Government Area of Delta State.
 It is bounded in the South by Ubulubu town, in the North by Idumuogo town, in the East by Ukwunzu town, in the West by Ugboba town, in the Northwest by Onicha-Olona and in the Southeast by Ezi town etc.

 Obomkpa community operates a Monarchical Type of Government, which is headed by His Royal Majesty (The Obi), followed by the Obi in Council, Council of Chiefs, Red Cap Chiefs, Heads of Villages and Head of quarters.
 The Kingship is based on the system of Primogeniture i.e. From Father to Son (Eze-Ada).

 The major occupations of the people in Obomkpa are Farming, Hunting and Petty Trading.
 The community has produced Sons and Daughters who has excelled in Various fields of human endeavors and are based in Different parts of the country and in Diaspora.